Post-Traumatic Stress Disorder (PTSD)

 Exposure Therapy

-This might mean talking about the event or visiting related places with the support of a therapist.
+This might mean talking about the event or visiting related places with the support of a Therapist.
 The goal is to reduce the fear and distress these memories cause.

 Cognitive Restructuring

-This approach helps people think about their trauma in a clearer way.
 Sometimes, people remember events in a way that makes them feel guilty or ashamed, even if it is not their fault.
-This technique helps them see the event more realistically.
+This is true, especially if the event was distressing.

 In short, psychotherapy offers valuable tools for those with PTSD, helping them move towards a more peaceful state of mind.